Be8-Systems/be8-backend/README.md

 ### /groupgetcurrentversion

-When sending a message in a group the current group version is getting fetched for encrypting the message propperly.
+When sending a message in a group the current group version is getting fetched for encrypting the message with the dedicated group key.

 ```javascript
 const body = {